gardener/machine-controller-manager/docs/FAQ.md

 * `Pending`: Machine creation call has succeeded.
 MCM is waiting for machine to join the cluster.
 * `CrashLoopBackOff`: Machine creation call has failed.
 MCM will retry the operation after a minor delay.
 * `Running`: Machine creation call has succeeded.
-Machine has joined the cluster successfully.
+Machine has joined the cluster successfully and corresponding node doesn't have `node.gardener.cloud/critical-components-not-ready` taint.
-* `Unknown`: Machine health checks are failing, eg `kubelet` has stopped posting the status.
+* `Unknown`: Machine [health checks](#what-health-checks-are-performed-on-a-machine) are failing, eg `kubelet` has stopped posting the status.

 * `Failed`: Machine health checks have failed for a prolonged time.
-Hence it is declared failed. `MachineSet` controller will replace such machines immediately.
+Hence it is declared failed by `Machine` controller. `Failed` machines get replaced, but in a rate limited fashion of 1 machine per machinedeployment.

 * `Terminating`: Machine is being terminated.
 Terminating state is set immediately when the deletion is triggered for the `machine` object.
 It also includes time when it's being drained.

+`NOTE`: No phase means the machine is being created on the cloud-provider.

+### What health checks are performed on a machine?

+Health check performed on a machine are:
+- Existense of corresponding node obj
+- Status of certain user-configurable node conditions.
+  - These conditions can be specified using the flag `--node-conditions` for OOT MCM provider or can be specified per machine object.
+  - The default user configurable node conditions can be found [here](https://github.com/gardener/machine-controller-manager/blob/91eec24516b8339767db5a40e82698f9fe0daacd/pkg/util/provider/app/options/options.go#L60)
+- `True` status of `NodeReady` condition .
+This condition shows kubelet's status

+If any of the above checks fails , the machine turns to `Unknown` phase.
+### How does rate limiting replacement of machine work in MCM?
+How is it related to meltdown protection?

+Currently MCM replaces the `1` `Unkown` machines at a time per machinedeployment.
+This means until the particular `Unknown` machine get terminated and it replacement joins, no other `Unknown` machine would be removed.

+The above is achieved by enabling `Machine` controller to turn machine from `Unknown` -> `Failed` only if the above condition is met. `MachineSet` controller on the other hand marks `Failed` machine as `Terminating` immedietly.

+One reason for this rate limited replacement was to ensure that in case of network failures , where node's kubelet can't reach out to kube-apiserver , all nodes are not removed together i.e. `meltdown protection`.
+In gardener context however, [DWD](https://github.com/gardener/dependency-watchdog/blob/master/docs/concepts/prober.md#origin) is deployed to deal with this scenario, but to stay protected from corner cases , this mechanism has been introduced in MCM.

+`NOTE`: Rate limiting replacement is not yet configurable
+### How MCM responds when scale-out/scale-in is done during rolling update of a machinedeployment?

+ `Machinedeployment` controller executes the logic of `scaling` BEFORE logic of `rollout`.
+It identifies `scaling` by comparing the `deployment.kubernetes.io/desired-replicas` of each machineset under the machinedeployment with machinedeployment's `.spec.replicas`.
+If the difference is found for any machineSet, a scaling event is detected.

+ Case `scale-out` -> ONLY New machineSet is scaled out <br>
+ Case `scale-in`  -> ALL machineSets(new or old) are scaled in , in proportion to their replica count , any leftover is adjusted in the largest machineSet.

+During update for scaling event, a machineSet is updated if any of the below is true for it:
+- `.spec.Replicas` needs update
+- `deployment.kubernetes.io/desired-replicas` needs update

+Once scaling is achieved, rollout continues.

 # Troubleshooting
 ### My machine is stuck in deletion for 1 hr, why?